mzet-/mzet-.github.io/_posts/2019-01-03-making-most-of-les.md

 tags: [exploitation, priv_esc]
 ---

 [linux-exploit-suggester.sh](https://github.com/mzet-/linux-exploit-suggester) (commonly called just `les.sh`) implemented and maintained by me is the next generation version of the tool designed to assist in privilege escalation testing on Linux servers during the penetration testing.
+In this post I will try to describe how it works and how to use it more effectively.

-Too often during the penetration testing drills/maneuvers and real-life engagements I observe peer operators just running `./les.sh` (without any parameters) then doing cursory analysis of results and moving forward to other testing techniques if none of the exploit stands out of from the crowd.
+Too often during the penetration testing engagements or testing drills/maneuvers I observe peer operators just running `./les.sh` (without any parameters) then doing cursory analysis of results and moving forward to other testing techniques if none of the exploit stands out from the crowd.
 Yet, the tool has much more to offer, then that.
-But first, let's do a little deep dive into how the `les.sh` works.
+But first, let's do a little deep dive into how the `les.sh` actually works.
+It will help us understand how to use it more effectively.

 Automating the process of selecting candidate exploits for the given Linux box is not an easy task.
 The major obstacles that makes it challenging endeavour are:

-- practically every Linux distro I'm aware of has dobule versioning
+- practically every Linux distro I'm aware of has double versioning
 - security fix backports
 - functionality backports